shanenelson1117/OoO_CPU/README.md

 Included are a set of benchmarks, which when run by the testbench, validate the processors correctness.
 To change which testbench is run, edit `instructmem.sv` to change the included file to be the chosen benchmark.
 Also change the testbench to include the correct register assertions and necessary amount of cycles.
 Included is a modelsim `runlab.do` file and necessary wave files.

 ## Future Work:
 Currently in progress are the instructions: `ecall` and `ebreak` which require the RISC-V "Zicsr" extension, and the implementation of the priviledged ISA.
 Along with these improvements, I also look to add the A extension and the S/M priviledge modes, as well as a memory system with caches and VM.
+(Yes, this is quite a few additions)

 ## Notes:
 1. `FENCE` was not implemented due to the lack of caches and io devives in my implementation.
 Although this is an area for future extension.